-Founded in 1926 by renowned scholars and educators, including Dr. John Dewey, China Institute is the oldest non-profit organization in America solely dedicated to advancing a deeper understanding of China.
+Founded in 1926 by Chinese educators Hu Shi and K.P.
+Wen and American scholars John Dewey and Paul Monroe, China Institute is the oldest bicultural, non-profit organization in America to focus exclusively on China.
 The Institute is chartered by the Board of Regents of the University of the State of New York as a school of continuing education, and its School of Chinese Studies, founded in 1933, is the oldest educational center of its kind in the United States.

 China Institute is reorganized as a membership corporation.
 Chih Meng appointed honorary secretary for reorganization.